A 78-card tarot deck inspired by the plants and animals of North America, signed by the artist.

 - Deck and book presented together in a sturdy two-part box with raised detailing

-We are aware that this deck references and depicts and celebrates Native American symbols and stories (along with those of other nature-based cultures.
+We are aware that, on a few cards, this deck references and depicts and celebrates Native American symbols and stories (along with those of other nature-based cultures).
 We are in conversation with the creator (who is white), as well as reaching out to Indigenous folks for both professional and informal consultancy around the issue of cultural appropriation – not only with regard to this deck, but in the tarot world more generally.

-To read Emi’s statement on this matter, please see the FAQ section on her website.
+To read Emi’s statement please see the FAQ section on her website.